ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 * IOPS increase to the maximum allowed by the profile.
 * You can't independently modify IOPS for a file share that was created from an IOPS tier profile.
 IOPS is adjusted when you expand capacity.
 * When you expand a file share that was created from a custom or dp2 profile, the capacity is increased, but the IOPS remains the same unless you choose to [adjust the IOPS](/docs/vpc?topic=vpc-file-storage-adjusting-iops).
-* [Beta]{: tag-cyan} When you expand a file share that was created with the `rfs` profile, the capacity and minimum bandwidth are increased.
+* [Select availability]{: tag-green} When you expand a file share that was created with the `rfs` profile, the capacity and minimum bandwidth are increased.
 * The maximum IOPS for a zonal file share is capped at 48,000 IOPS if it is accessed by a single host.
 For a zonal file share that is accessed by multiple hosts, IOPS can reach up to 96,000 IOPS.
 * After a file share is expanded, you can't reduce its size.